viglesiasce/EucaLobo/README.md

 ## Testing On Mac OS X

-   * To download the ElasticWolf project from the GitHub repository:
+   * To download the EucaLobo project from the GitHub repository:

         git clone https://github.com/viglesiasce/EucaLobo